-Many of you wonder what are the critical differences between wholesaling and retailing.
-In the entire supply chain sector, wholesale and retail play a significant role in the distribution process.
-When a company manufactures an item, it sells the item in bulk to the wholesaler, who then further sells it to the retailer.
+Both wholesaling and retailing play a significant role in a supply chain.
+It’s all connected.
+First, a company manufactures an item; sells it in bulk to a wholesaler, who then sells it to a retailer.
 The retailer further sells it to the end customers.

 In simpler terms, a wholesaler always buys goods in bulk from the manufacturer, sells them to the retailer, who then delivers them to ultimate buyers.